dzhavat/dzhavat.github.io/_posts/2019-06-08-when-is-navigation-cancel-triggered.md

 ### When a route guard returns `false`

-This is probably the most obvious one.
 If you have a [route guard](https://angular.io/guide/router#milestone-5-route-guards) that returns `false` during navigation, you’ll get a `NavigationCancel` event.
 It doesn’t matter if the return value is `false`, a `Promise` that resolves to `false` or an `Observable` that emits `false`.
 The end result will be the same.

 ```ts
 canActivate() {